gwangjinkim/pycryptaes/README.md

 # Use `pycryptaes` to safe credentials in encrypted form (and not plain text)

 ```
-from pycryptaes import CryptoAES
+from pycryptaes import AES

-# initialize a CryptoAES Object for encryption and decryption with the AES method.
+# initialize a AES Object for encryption and decryption with the AES method.
-ca = CryptoAES()
+ca = AES()

-# cd first to the pyaes package or do `$ mkdir -p _test` where you are!
+# cd first to the pycryptaes package or do `$ mkdir -p _test` where you are!
 ca.generate_key_user_pass("./_test/_key", "./_test/_user", "./_test/_pass")
 # you are prompted to enter a username and a password
 # they will be saved together with the randomly generated key in the corresponding files whichyou specified.